karwler/VertiRead/README.md

 Still in progress.

 TO DO
-- figure out a proper ui positioning and scaling method
-- make reader interface
 - make a playlist editor
 - add selectable items
 - improve vector classes
 - add settings menu lists
 - test audio system
 - improve exception handling
-- give it a proper look
 - maybe add some animations
 - optimize it somehow